 - Contact lenses

-- LASIK and PRK vision correction procedures at a discounted rate
+- LASIK and PRK vision correction procedures at a specially discounted rate

 Who Provides Vision Care Services?

-Frequently, plans for vision insurance, including those you buy or are provided by your employer, contract with eye-care professionals.
-In some plans, you use a certain eye-care provider and receive a discount on the services offered.
-Most plans purchased from a vision insurance company, however, are PPOs (preferred provider organizations), meaning your eye care is managed by a network of eye-care providers.
-In a PPO, you also can use out-of-network eye-care providers but must pay a greater share of the cost.
+Usually, plans for vision insurance, including those you purchase or are provided by your employer, contract with eye-care professionals.
+In some plans, you receive care from an eye-care provider and get a discount on services.
+Most plans offered by a vision insurance company, however, are called PPOs (preferred provider organizations).
+This means that your eye care is managed by a network of eye-care providers.
+In a PPO, you can also use out-of-network eye-care providers but must pay a larger share of the cost.

-Typically, eye-care offices and networks include optometrists and general ophthalmologists.
-Some networks may also include ophthalmologists, who perform refractive surgery and provide LASIK or other vision-correction procedures.
+Eye-care offices and networks generally include optometrists and general ophthalmologists.
+Some networks may also include ophthalmologists.
+Ophthalmologists perform refractive surgery and offer LASIK and other vision-correction procedures.

-If you or members of your family wear corrective lenses and need periodic eye exams and changes in your eye-lens prescription, it may be worthwhile to purchase vision-care insurance.
-If you do not wear or need glasses, you may be able to get a periodic eye exam through your regular health insurance plan.
+If you or members of your family wear corrective lenses and need periodic eye examinations and changes in your lens prescription, it is worthwhile to buy vision-care insurance.
+If you do not wear or need glasses, you may be able to get a periodic eye examination through your regular health insurance plan.

-BeneFinder’s agents can help you save money and time in finding the best vision insurance plan for you and your family.
+BeneFinder’s agents can help you save money and time while finding the best vision insurance plan for you and your family.